michaelcohen716/synthetix-community/blog/2019-12-05-framing-the-eth-collateral-debate.md

 However, 1.3% or something in that ballpark won't be sufficient to support a healthy cash flow generating asset.
 At some point, trading yield &#8722; not growth &#8722; will start to drive token price.
 Even if we’ve under-estimated trading velocity by a factor of 2 or 3, it may not be enough to compensate holders for taking on the risk of global debt.
 And as we established earlier, growth in liquidity is not correlated with growth in yield.

 So how do we support a healthy trading yield?
-Enter Ether collateral.

 ## Ether Collateral

-Let’s run some numbers on what adding Ether as a collateral option could do for fees.
+Let’s do some math on what adding Ether as a collateral option could mean for fees.
 Recall, only SNX stakers collect fees. sETH minters do not.

-If we assume that Ether collateral will be capped at 50% of SNX collateral and that the average C-Ratio is 150%, traders will be able to mint ~$56 million in sETH.
+If we assume that Ether collateral will be capped at 50% of SNX collateral and that the average C-Ratio is 150%, traders will be able to mint an incremental ~$56 million in sETH.
+That's significantly more fee-generating liquidity paying the same amount of SNX holders.

 > The ETH collateral cap will be much lower than 50% early on, but we would expect it to rise as confidence in the system grows.

 <img class="blog-img" src="/docs/assets/eth-collateral/minted-seth.png">

-There are three potential sources of revenue from Ether collateral.
+With $56 million in new Ether-collateralized liquidity, there are three potential sources of revenue.

 * **Interest fees**: while the leverage gained from SNX staking is interest-free, leverage is, after all, a loan to the trader, and interest will be charged on minted sETH.
 Traders are higher risk than the average CDP owner, so I’d expect a rate higher than the 5% or so currently charged to Dai minters (we assume 10% here)
 * **Trading fees**: we assume the same 0.3% trading fee as for sUSD trades